monishismnm/ctf-writeups/TicTacToe.md

 - The model must return a single integer from `0` to `8`, indicating your move.

 Behind the scenes, the application does the following:

 - Uploads the `.joblib` file
 - Loads the model using `joblib.load()`
 - Plays a full game turn-by-turn
 - Displays the game result or model errors on the page

 ---

 ## Code Behavior

-From the source code in `app.py`, the vulnerable line is:
+From the source code in `app.py`, the critical vulnerability is here:

 ```python
 user_model = joblib.load(path)

 ## Payload Construction